Governance and Public Transparency

 The Act requires the CEO to publish a summary of the personal interests returns on the Council Internet site.

-View Council's Summary of personal interests returns March 2021(PDF, 161KB)
+View Council's Summary of personal interests returns September 2021(PDF, 155KB)

 Privacy and Public Transparency